Grayshores/Optimisation-of-Supply-Chain-Management/README.md

 #  Optimisation of Supply Chain Management
  Optimisation of Supply Chain Management Using Machine Learning Algorithms

-This project aims to optimize the supply chain using machine learning algorithms to make the process more efficient and cost-effective.
+This project aims to optimise the supply chain using machine learning algorithms to make the process more efficient and cost-effective.
 By applying machine learning techniques, the project can identify patterns, make predictions, and improve decision-making.

 Project Overview
 ---------------------------------------------------------------------------------------------------------------------------------------
 The supply chain is a complex process that involves the management of goods and services from suppliers to customers.
-Optimization of the supply chain requires balancing the costs and resources involved while meeting customer demand.
+Optimisation of the supply chain requires balancing the costs and resources involved while meeting customer demand.
 This project aims to develop a machine learning model that can optimize the supply chain process via order delivery risk prediction, fraud detection, and sales prediction.